Why are Family Investment Companies (FICs) a popular investment vessel?

 A FIC is typically a UK resident limited liability company, the shares of which are owned by family members.
 Usually, the sole activity of the company is the making and holding of family investments.

-The primary aim of an FIC is to facilitate tax-efficient wealth transfer and provide a robust framework for managing family assets such as property, gifts and money.
-FICs have recently become a popular alternative to Trusts due to their tax benefits.
+The primary aim of a FIC is to facilitate tax-efficient wealth transfer and provide a robust framework for managing family assets such as property, investment portfolios and money.
+FICs have become a popular alternative to Trusts due to their tax benefits.

 How does a FIC work?

-Once the company is set up the individual can transfer assets to the company or loan funds to the company, in exchange for a combination of shares and loans.
+Once the company is set up the individual can transfer assets to the company, in exchange for a combination of shares and loans.
 These assets transferred in could be cash, investments or property.
 In certain scenarios assets would be sold to the company for their market value with the value remaining outstanding on loan back to the original owner.

-The structure and governance of an FIC will vary depending on the objectives of the senior family members.
-The rights of the shareholders can be set out in the FIC’s Articles of Association.
-The Articles of Association could also stipulate family specific objectives, for example that the shares in the FIC can only be held by family members and family trusts.
+The structure and governance of a FIC will vary depending on the objectives of the senior family members.
+The rights of the shareholders can be set out in the FIC’s Articles of Association or private shareholders agreement.
+These constitutional documents could also stipulate family specific objectives, for example that the shares in the FIC can only be held by or transferred to family members and family trusts.

 FICs can be set up with alphabet shares to allow for different family members to have different share classes.
-FICs can also be set up with growth shares, growth shares work by the growth in the value of the company accumulating to the holder of the growth shares and effectively “freezing” the value of the shares held by the existing shareholders.
+FICs can also be set up with growth shares.
+Growth shares disproportionately direct the future value of the company to the holder of the growth shares and effectively “freeze” the value of the shares held by the other shareholders.
 This can be a useful way of passing the wealth to other family members, please contact us for more details on how to achieve this.

 How are FICs taxed?

 FIC have become a popular vehicle for estate planning.
-Historically, trusts were used for these purposes, but they are now subject to penalty tax charges and increased regulatory requirements.
+Historically, trusts were used for these purposes, but they are now subject to high rates of tax on income and periodic Inheritance Tax charges as well as increased regulatory requirements.

 Inheritance Tax (IHT)

-Making a gift of cash or shares to your children for the subscription of shares on formation of the company would reduce the value of an individual’s estate for Inheritance Tax (IHT) purposes, if they then survived 7 years from the date of gift (so the gifts were Potentially Exempt Transfers or PETs) the value of the gift will fall out of their estate for IHT purposes.
+Making a gift of cash to subscribe for shares (or a gift of shares as is sometimes preferred) to your children would reduce the value of an individual’s estate for Inheritance Tax purposes, if they then survived 7 years from the date of gift (so the gifts were Potentially Exempt Transfers or PETs) the value of the gift will fall out of their estate for IHT purposes.

 Corporation Tax